SOUTH AMERICA

 HIKES AROUND RIO de JANEIRO

 Ipanema, Copacabana Beaches, and Sugar Loaf.
 This is an urban walk along the two famous beaches of Rio with crashing surf.
 Walk on the sand near the water or on the sidewalk.
 It is not possible to walk on the water between the two beaches.
-There is a fort there that you can enter for a fee.
+There is a fort that you can enter for a fee.
 At the end of Copacabana, turn left, go through the tunnel, turn right to go through a shopping mall and then walk the side streets to the cable car that goes up Sugar Loaf.
 This 396 m quartz and feldspar monolith sits on the water at the west entrance to the harbour of Rio.
 Transfer cars at an intermediary stop.
 There is a short walk down that gives great 360-degree views.
 The trailhead for Sugarloaf is located at the end of the paved Pista Claudio Coutinho, a scenic walkway that originates from Praia Vermelha in Urca and hugs the lower slopes of the mountain.
 Squeeze past the tiny lighthouse to reach a narrow, slippery path that ascends the 45-degree slope.
 Past the halfway point there is a 20 m rock climbing segment.

-Tijuca National Park.
 This is the only National Park in Brazil inside a city and is one of the largest urban parks in the world.
 Most of the trees were cut down for coffee plantations in the 1800s.
 In 1861 40,000 trees were replanted over 10 years and are now mature second-growth Atlantic rainforest.
 There are 3 trails easily accessed by car.
 The area was completely deforested and used primarily to grow coffee

 It was a long hike down the road through Cosmo Velho and Laranjeiras taking 2+ hours to get to the metro station at Largo Machado in Flamengo.